 Author(s): Bavneet Kular

 Organizations can implement a zero-tolerance policy for workplace violence, and those individuals who do not abide by the policy will be faced with harsh consequences, such as termination.
-Not only should this policy be for employees, but also for customers, visitors, and patients to minimize violence or aggression.
+Not only should this policy be for employees, but also for customers, visitors and patients to minimize violence or aggression.
 Those individuals who violate the policy will face consequences, such as being banned.
-By implementing this policy, individuals will be more cautious in their behaviours to avoid such consequences.
+By implementing this policy, individuals will be more cautious about their behaviours to avoid such consequences.

 What strategies can an organization take to prevent workplace violence and aggression?